The Art and Energy Collective invites you to submit your poetry to this new poetry competition! (and we have extended the deadline to 31st March 2021)

-- All 10 shortlisted poets will be notified in early October 2020 and invited to participate in the Zoom poetry slam in November 2020.
+- All 10 shortlisted poets will be notified in late April and invited to participate in the Zoom poetry slam in May 2021.
 All winners will be required to provide a biography and photograph at least 1 week prior to the slam.

 - All shortlisted poems will be included in a small illustrated publication that The Art and Energy Collective will publish to raise funds for the Moths to a Flame project.